 Ever-increasing capabilities in sports technology allows the study of human movement, or biomechanics, to investigate how humans and other living organisms are able to achieve and improve their movement.

-There are many approaches to biomechanics, but our particular specialism is to use biofeedback, which involves measuring movement in ‘realtime’ and providing information to the performer instantaneously.
-The information can be simple and complex, and so we investigate the most suitable and effective way to use this information so that the person can understand and use the biofeedback to improve technique.
+There are many approaches to understanding biomechanics, but a particular specialism of our group is to use biofeedback.
+This involves measuring the movement of humans in real-time and the movement data generated can be instantaneously fedback to the performer.
+The data generated can be simple and complex so we investigate the most suitable and effective way to utilise this information so that the biofeedback can be properly understood in order to improve technique.

 Biofeedback in Sport - 10 latest outputs

-Former Para-athlete Kelda Wood visited the Human Performance Centre in preparation for her attempt to solo row the Atlantic from East to West.
-She will be the first solo adaptive person to ever attempt this crossing and only the 6th ever solo female.
-She's linking the campaign strongly to the charity Climbing Out and aims to "Raise awareness, Raise funds and Raise hope for young people facing life changing challenges”.
-Franky Mulloy, Research Fellow in Biomechanics, explains the technology and support the university will be providing to help Kelda achieve her goal.
+Former para-athlete, Kelda Wood, visited the University of Lincoln's Human Performance Centre in preparation for her attempt to solo row the Atlantic from east to west.
+She is the first solo-adaptive person to ever attempt this crossing and only the 6th ever solo female.
+Kelda linked her campaign to the Climbing Out charity and aimed to raise awareness, raise funds, and raise hope for young people facing life-changing challenges.

 Exploring interdisciplinary research into a range of embodiment and identity issues in health, sport, and physical activity social contexts.

 Undertaking research in a number of areas linked to the psychophysiological enhancement of health, exercise and sport performance.